FedAgg: Adaptive Federated Learning with Aggregated Gradients: Introduction

-However, the FL framework also encounters several key challenges, one of which is the statistical heterogeneity.
-The data is independently generated on each client's geographically distributed device, which may lead to significant differences in data size and distribution followed by the appearance of client drifting and slow convergent rate.
-Additionally, designing an efficient FL framework is also crucial as the communication burden is a critical bottleneck for efficient federated networks.
-Federated networks potentially comprise numerous edge devices, and the communication efficiency could be slow due to limited resources such as bandwidth, energy and power \cite{bonawitz2019towards}.
+However, the conventional FL framework is confronted with salient challenges, with client heterogeneity being a pivotal one, encompassing a spectrum of disparities ranging from statistical heterogeneity to computational and communication heterogeneity.
+Pertaining to statistical heterogeneity, the data is independently generated on each client's geographically dispersed device and potentially yields substantial variations in data volume and label distribution, which may risk the emergence of client drifting thus precipitating a degradation in model performance and decelerating the convergence rate of the global model \cite{karimireddy2020scaffold, li2023anarchic}.
+Moreover, despite participants executing multiple epochs of local computation before sharing their localized models for aggregation, a significant communication overhead remains a recognized bottleneck in FL and the model training efficiency could suffer due to the limited resources such as bandwidth, energy, and power \cite{bonawitz2019towards}.